 impose additional reporting requirements on the insurer or controlling company; or

-in the case of an insurer—vary the insurer’s licensing conditions; or
+vary the licensing conditions of the insurer or controlling company; or

-suspend or withdraw the insurer’s licence.
+(c) suspend or withdraw the licence of the insurer or controlling company.

 The Prudential Authority may, if the Prudential Authority reasonably believes that a significant owner does not meet or no longer meets the fit and proper requirements, in addition to any other action that the Prudential Authority may take, take any of the actions referred to in section 17(4).